 CO-FOUNDER / MANAGING EDITOR

 Ross Christensen has a B.A. in.
 Creative Writing, and currently works as the Volunteer Coordinator for Meals on Wheels at FeedMore.
 He is fascinated by the surreal, fantastical, and nonfictional, either separately or combined.
 He happened to sit next to Emma Snyder in a nonfiction class, and the rest is history.
 Both he and Emma were on the masthead of Rappahannock Review during their undergraduate careers, and loved being involved with a literary journal.
-This ignited the conversations that led toward the creation of Tabula Rasa Review, for which Ross has taken the position of Managing Editor for the second issue.
+This ignited the conversations that led toward the creation of Tabula Rasa Review, for which Ross has taken the position of Managing Editor.

 Gretel Valdes is a Las Vegas local with a passion for poetry and an undying appreciation for the catharsis the writing world has brought to her.
 This year, she joined the Tabula Rasa Review team in hopes of garnering new experiences in the editing world, as well as working alongside a team of editors who equally find excitement in writing.
 Gretel was both a co-editor and head editor of her alma mater’s literary magazine, Camas, from 2018-2020 and the assistant editor for the High Desert Journal’s creative nonfiction section in 2019.
 Aside from that, she has also led various poetry nights for her college, has been submitting relentlessly to literary journals across the country, and is in the process of pursuing writing out here in her glittering desert oasis.